CREATE TABLE PARTITION

 Function

 CREATE TABLE PARTITION creates a partitioned table.
-Partitioning refers to splitting what is logically one large table into smaller physical pieces based on specific schemes.
-The table based on the logic is called a partition cable, and a physical piece is called a partition.
+Partitioned table: refers to splitting what is logically one large table into smaller physical pieces based on specific schemes.
+The table based on the logic is called a partitioned cable, and a physical piece is called a partition.
 Data is stored on these smaller physical pieces, namely, partitions, instead of the larger logical partitioned table.

-The common forms of partitioning include range partitioning, hash partitioning, list partitioning, and value partitioning.
-Currently, row-store and column-store tables support only range partitioning.
+Common partitioning policies include range partitioning, hash partitioning, list partitioning, and value partitioning.

 In range partitioning, the table is partitioned into ranges defined by a key column or set of columns, with no overlap between the ranges of values assigned to different partitions.
 Each range has a dedicated partition for data storage.

-• Query performance can be improved dramatically in certain situations, particularly when most of the heavily accessed rows of the table are in a single partition or a small number of partitions.
+• The performance of some types of queries can be greatly improved, especially when rows with high access rates in a table are located in a single partition or a few partitions.
 Partitioning narrows the range of data search and improves data access efficiency.

 • When queries or updates access a large percentage of a single partition, performance can be improved by taking advantage of sequential scan of that partition instead of reads scattered across the whole table.